UCAT Quantitative Reasoning: 10 Tips for UCAT success

-Quantitative Reasoning is one of the most divisive UCAT suctions.
+Quantitative Reasoning is one of the most divisive UCAT sections.
 Those that love maths enjoy it, those that don’t find it a challenge.
 But with careful planning and preparation anyone can be successful.

 Even if you love maths familiarising yourself with the questions is still a must.
-So regardless of your level or confidence in maths (students are often better than they think) you can find our top 7 tips below.
-And these should contain something to help everyone succeed in this section of the UCAT.
+So regardless of your level or confidence in maths you can find our top 10 tips below.

-Like every part of the UCAT there are multiple different question types in this section too.
-This includes ratios, percentages, graphs, simple and complex calculation.
-Some of these, students may find easy, some hard.
-But it is important that you practise every type so you know what to expect and can I identify any areas where you may struggle.
+Like every other section of the UCAT, there are multiple different question types in the quantitative reasoning section.
+These include questions focusing on ratios, percentages, graphs, both simple and complex calculation.
+You may find some of these easy, but others more challenging.
+Regardless, it is important that you practice every type so you know what to expect and identify the questions you’re most likely to struggle with.

 If there is something you are finding particularly difficult then one of our one-to-one tutors may be able to help you with some tailored lessons.

-There are a lot of different resources out there for practising for Quantitative Reasoning.
+There are many different resources on the market for practising UCAT quantitative reasoning.
 We have written a whole article on those available and some books that may be useful.
 But, be careful with the ones you choose.

-The ISC 1250 book for example is often found to be more difficult than the actual test.
-So choose diligently so that you have adequate questions to practise, but also so as not to overwhelm yourself.
+For example, the ISC 1250 book for example is often found to be more difficult than the actual test.
+Choose carefully so that you have appropriate questions to practise, but also so as not to overwhelm yourself.

-Being proficient in using the on-screen calculator can have a massive impact on both your timings and accuracy for this section.
+Being proficient in using the on-screen calculator has a massive impact on both your speed and accuracy for this section.
 It is key that you practise with it prior to the test so you know how to use it effectively.

-But as many of you will find when practising with this calculator it is quite slow.
-The fact it is one screen really impacts your ability to use it compared to a physical one or your phone.
+But as many of you will find when practising with this calculator, it is slow and awkward to use.
+The onscreen calculator is designed to impede your ability to answer questions.
 This is why mastering it is key to both speed and success.
 We have a whole article on the UCAT calculator to provide you with further tips.

-As mentioned at the beginning some people struggle with maths more than others.
-If this is the case make sure you do not neglect this section.
-Just a few hours of carefully structured practise looking at ratios, percentages and practising your mental maths could make a huge difference.
+Some people struggle with maths more than others.
+If you find maths challenging, make sure you do not neglect this section no matter how tricky it might be to start with.
+Just a few hours of carefully structured practise revising GCSE topics and looking at the basics such as ratios, percentages and your mental maths will make a huge difference.

 If you are still finding it hard then perhaps some input from one of our one to one tutors could have a positive impact on your preparation.